BronwynMacDonald/TestRepo/docs/Wild Salmon Policy Background.md

 # Canada's Wild Salmon Policy Strategy 1: Standardized Monitoring of Wild Salmon Status

-DFO’s WSP recognizes the importance of salmon biodiversity (DFO 2005).
+DFO’s <a href=">https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/315577.pdf">Wild Salmon Policy</a> recognizes the importance of monitoring and conserving salmon biodiversity.
 Greater biodiversity reduces the risk of extinction by increasing the likelihood that some populations will be able to withstand changing circumstances.
 Salmon biodiversity can also buffer overall abundances from periods of environmental change, since some salmon traits are better adapted to different conditions than others.
 This is called the portfolio effect; greater diversity means that more stable overall abundances can be maintained to support harvest and ecosystem function ([Schindler et al. 2010](./References.md)).